scalacenter/scala-3-migration-guide/docs/tooling/migration-tools.md

 Similarly the Scala 3 compiler comes with the `-source:3.0-migration` option.
 When activated the compiler accepts some Scala 2.13 syntax and it issues warnings where changes are needed.

-Even more than that, it can be combined with `-rewrite` to rewrite your code automatically.
+Even more than that, it can be combined with `-rewrite` to patch your code automatically.

 You can learn more about it in the [Scala 3 Migration Mode](scala-3-migration-mode.md) page.